CJanecka/Projects_and_CTFs/OS & Web Application Pen-test/README.md

   1. **Cross Site Scripting (XSS)** *– Reflected & Stored*

      The ability to inject these scripts poses a significant security risk, as it could potentially enable an attacker to redirect your customers to fraudulent web pages, install keyloggers, or capture user cookies.
-This, in turn, would allow malicious actors to pilfer customer data and exploit it for unauthorized access to your system, potentially launching further damaging attacks.
+This, in turn, would allow malicious actors to pilfer customer data and exploit it for unauthorized access to your system, potentially leading to further damaging attacks.

      On Rekall Corporation's *Home page*, I submitted the following script within the input field designated as "Begin by entering your name below!".